Table des matières

 In the AkEnvironment component, click Add Rigidbody.

 Lastly, you should assign the AuxBus Name.
-For this demonstration, let's use the PineForest_Hut Auxiliary Bus with a somewhat comparable room design.
+For this demonstration, let's use the PineForest_Hut Auxiliary Bus which has a somewhat comparable room design.

 In the AuxBus Name, go to Auxiliary Busses > Default Work Unit > Master Audio Bus > World > AUX > Region_PineForest, then select PineForest_Hut and click OK.